 Support to water utilities to manage Non-Revenue Water which will lead to reduced water losses and increased revenue for the utility thus enabling the utility to provide better levels of service to low income communities.

-Support to private sector operators of Faecal Sludge Management (FSM) services and guidance to local government in the development of regulations and operator licencing systems that ensure a good quality of affordable services which minimising risks to public health.
+Support to private sector operators of Faecal Sludge Management (FSM) services and guidance to local government in the development of regulations and operator licencing systems that ensure a good quality of affordable services while minimising risks to public health.

 Development of water utility customer relations policies.